cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/metrics.rst

 **Note:** A user metric may have the same name as a system metric; they are distinguished by prepending the respective prefix when querying: ``user`` or ``system``.

-These metrics are available in a Datasets context:
+These metrics are available in a datasets context:

 .. list-table::
    :header-rows: 1